influxdata/docs-v2/content/influxdb/v2/tools/notebooks/create-notebook.md

   influxdb_v2:
     name: Create a notebook
     parent: Notebooks
+aliases:
+  - /influxdb/v2/notebooks/create-notebook/
 ---

 Create a notebook to explore, visualize, and process your data.
 Learn how to add and configure cells to customize your notebook.
-To learn the benefits and concepts of notebooks, see [Overview of Notebooks](/influxdb/v2/notebooks/overview/).
+To learn the benefits and concepts of notebooks, see [Overview of Notebooks](/influxdb/v2/tools/notebooks/overview/).

 - [Create a notebook from a preset](#create-a-notebook-from-a-preset)
 - [Use data source cells](#use-data-source-cells)